 Discourage shouting, which can cause respiratory droplets to travel for long distances.

-Do not allow workers to share personal protective equipment (PPE), uniforms, non-medical masks, food and beverages, eating utensils and glassware, and cellphones.
+Do not allow workers to share personal protective equipment (PPE), uniforms, masks, food and beverages, eating utensils and glassware, and cellphones.

 Consider providing each worker or cohort with their own set of tools.